Eshan21/group-l/CONTRIBUTING.md

 ## Branches
 - If you are making a quick fix, you can directly commit to main.
 If you are working on a main feature of the project or fixing a more complex, create a new branch from `main` if there is not one already.
 - Use `git merge --no-ff` to combine branches.
+Also add a description of commits you are merging.

 ## Commits